 Pay the annual fees

 Each year, your agency must pay its annual licence fees at the latest on the 60th day before the anniversary date of the licence’s issue.
 To find out the anniversary date, check the validity dates on your licence.

 To consult the rates in effect, go to the Fee Schedule section.

 Annual security checks

-Each year, when you pay the annual fees, you must complete the section on security verification found in the Annual Declaration form, to confirm or update the information required for the annual security verification of any owner, director, shareholder, or partner with a major interest in the agency..
-The purpose of the security check is to confirm that these individuals continue to meet the following criteria:
+Each year, when paying the annual fee, you must complete the section on security verification found in the Annual Declaration form, to confirm or update the information required for the annual security verification of any owner, director and any shareholder or partner holding a major interest in the agency..
+The purpose of the security verification is to confirm that these individuals continue to meet the following criteria:

 - They have never been found guilty of a criminal offence related to the private security activity for which the agency is requesting a licence, unless they have obtained a pardon.